← Back to Blog

 How accurate is barcode scanning?

 Very accurate for packaged UK foods.
-The app pulls data directly from official nutrition labels.
-Accuracy depends on database quality — UK-focused apps like NutraSafe and Nutracheck have better UK product coverage than international apps.
+Apps pull data directly from official nutrition labels.
+UK-focused apps — including ours and Nutracheck — tend to have better UK product coverage than international apps.

 Can I scan fresh fruit and vegetables?